mdssjc/mds/arquitetura/principios-padroes.md

 * [**Princípio do Fechamento Comum**](http://wiki.c2.com/?CommonClosurePrinciple) - _The Commom-Closure Principle_ (CCP): _the classes in a package should be closed together against the same kinds of changes.
 A change that affects a package affects all the classes in that package and no other packages_.

-  Adaptado para o livro: as classes em um pacote devem ser fechadas juntas contra os mesmos tipos de alterações.
+  Adaptado para o livro: as classes em um pacote devem ser fechadas em conjunto contra os mesmos tipos de alterações.
 Uma alteração que afeta um pacote afeta todas as classes nesse pacote e nenhuma em outro pacote.

 ### Estabilidade